-

 Finally, greater consumption of social networks is observed among those with a higher Education , with statistically significant differences between the different educational groups.
 This suggests that Education plays an important role in the choice and use of social networks as information source .

 When distinguishing by gender, statistically significant differences are observed in three social networks: YouTube and X, where there is a clear preeminence of men, and Instagram, where women are in the majority.
 In the case of YouTube and Instagram the values are practically reversed.
-Men take thirteen percentage points (29% to 16%) out of women in the use of YouTube as source for information.
-Women, on the other hand, do the same, although with a distance of nine points difference, in the case of Instagram, where 25% of women say they use the social network as source for information, while among men the percentage drops to 16%.
+Men outnumber women by thirteen percentage points (29% to 16%) in the use of YouTube as a source of information.
+Women, on the other hand, do the same, although with a distance of nine points difference, in the case of Instagram, where 25% of women say they use the social network as a source of information, while among men the percentage drops to 16%.

-Age has a determining influence on the consumption of social networks for information purposes.
+Age has a determining influence on the informative consumption of social networks.
 From this approach, significant differences are found in the use that respondents make of five of the main social networks.
-Specifically, those under 35 years of age lean towards Instagram (29%), X (28%) and TikTok (23%) for information, while those over 35 bet on Facebook (30%), WhatsApp and, to a lesser extent, YouTube (23%).
+Specifically, those under 35 years of age favor Instagram 29%), X 28%) and TikTok (23%) for information, while those over 35 opt for Facebook (30%), WhatsApp and, to a lesser extent, YouTube (23%).
 There is a complete dissonance between the two groups.
 The three social networks most used by young people for information are, in turn, the ones least used by those over 35 and vice versa.

 Finally, when distinguishing between those who are interested in current affairs and those who are not,